xu003822/charliexu.github.io/_pages/teaching.md

 Winter 2022: Econ 452 -- Applied Econometrics

 ### Teaching at UW-Madison (TA)
-In recognition of my teaching performance, I was nominated by the Department of Economics for University of Wisconsin-Madison Letters & Sciences Teaching Fellows Award 2019.
+In recognition of my teaching performance, I was nominated by the Department of Economics for the University of Wisconsin-Madison *Letters & Sciences Teaching Fellows Award 2019*.

 Teaching evaluations of each semester are available upon request.